 - Long-term care.
 Allows you to access money from your policy to pay for medical expenses and long-term care.

 - Accelerated death benefit.
 Gives you a cash advance on the death benefit if you’re diagnosed with a terminal illness.
-Whatever’s not spent on treatment and care goes to beneficiaries after you die.

 - Children’s term insurance rider.
 Extends your life insurance benefit to biological children, stepchildren and legally adopted children.

 - Overloan lapse protection rider.
 If you meet this rider’s criteria, you can take out loans and withdrawals without worrying about your policy lapsing.